Reinøya, Troms

-The southern part of the island was part of Tromsø Municipality until 1 January 2008 when it was transferred to the municipality of Karlsøy.
-The undersea Langsund Tunnel is being built connecting the islands of Reinøya and Ringvassøya.
-Construction of this tunnel is scheduled to begin in 2019 or 2020.
+The southern part of the island was part of Tromsø Municipality until 1 January 2008 when it was transferred to Karlsøy Municipality.
+The undersea Langsund Tunnel is approved to be built connecting the islands of Reinøya and Ringvassøya.
+Construction of this tunnel was scheduled to begin in 2019 or 2020, but there have been delays and construction work should begin around 2025.